 Emperors Palace presents Proudly Coloured Comedy for the whole family

-Proudly Coloured Comedy – “BrainOu – BrainOu” returns to Emperors Palace on October 29, 2016 with another stellar line-up of ‘proudly coloured’ comedians.
-Apt timing too, with the hashtag #coloureds recently trending on Twitter as South Africans tried to claim their piece of Wayde van Niekerk’s 400m Olympic victory.
+Proudly Coloured Comedy – “BrainOu BrainOu” returns to Emperors Palace on Saturday, October 29, 2016 with another stellar line-up of ‘proudly Coloured’ comedians.
+Apt timing too, with the hashtag #coloureds recently trending on Twitter as South Africans tried to claim their piece of Wayde van Niekerk’s historic 400m Olympic victory.

-“No swearing allowed”, the show promises loads of family friendly fun and endless bouts of laughter.
+“No swearing comedy”, the show promises loads of family friendly fun and endless bouts of laughter.

-Taking the lead as MC for the evening is Kurt Schoonraad, one of South Africa’s most recognised stand-up comedians.
-Hailing from Mitchell’s Plain, which was highly influential in developing his sense of humour, Schoonraad is well-versed in all things “coloured”.
+Taking the lead as host for the night is Kurt Schoonraad, one of South Africa’s most recognised stand-up comedians.
+Hailing from Mitchell’s Plain, which was highly influential in developing his sense of humour, Schoonraad is well-versed in all things “Coloured”.
 The pioneer behind Cape Town Comedy Club, the comedic personality is determined to keep the comedy scene in this country alive and growing, while remaining at the forefront.

 No stranger to the comedic industry, colourful personality – and headliner for the night – Joey Rasdien has earned the title of “The Thinking Man’s Comedian” – his comedy is thought-provoking and intellectual.
 A delight to watch, Rasdien never disappoints.